New Year begins with Board Meeting...

 Two new members in inducted into the club by President Tim McConaha.
 They were Wendy Kornman and Robert Moore.

-Lion Jim Resh received from PDG Jack Buckland the "Certificate of Club Secretary Excellence" signed by then (2005-06) District Governor Earl Whipple.
+Lion Jim Resh received from PDG Jack Buckland the "Certificate of Club Secretary Excellence" signed by then (2005-06) District

 And four new members of the Leo Club at Centerville Senior High School were inducted.
 (See Members List)